 The surge in proliferation and testing of ballistic missiles around the world, including the testing of North Korean nuclear-capable intercontinental missiles, compounds the risk of misperception and hasty response under the current protocol.
 Maneuverable strategic missiles also make attack assessment that much more difficult.
 The actions covered by the protocol must start earlier and acknowledge conditions of greater uncertainty about the degree of threat posed by missile-launch preparations or actual firings.
-During the Cold War, even the extremely close calls did not rise to the level of presidential notification.
-There was much predictability in the U.S.-Soviet strategic confrontation.
+During the Cold War, even the extremely close calls did not rise to the level of presidential notification.69 There was much predictability in the U.S.-Soviet strategic confrontation.
 The United States knew a great deal about Soviet missiles and their ranges and the practices for testing them.
-By mutual agreement, the United States received advance notification of Soviet launches and vice versa.
+By mutual agreement, the United States received advance notification of Soviet launches and vice versa.70

 Today, there are many more missile launches by many more nations than there ever have been.
 The list of launching countries includes China, India, Pakistan, and Iran, as well as North Korea.
 Tracking these launches and determining whether they pose a threat has become correspondingly more difficult.
 Every day, events occur, often involving civilian rocket launches by corporate entities as well as military missile launches, that require a look by the early-warning crews at Petersen and Offutt Air Force Bases.
 Within three minutes of receiving the first reports from satellites and ground radar, the crews are supposed to provide a preliminary assessment as to whether North America is under attack by nuclear missiles.
 This notification process now runs through two distinct channels, Northern and Strategic Commands, with the latter striving to get a head start and activating the protocol before an attack is confirmed or even before a missile lifts off from its launch pad.
-Ironically, this surge in proliferation and testing over the past decade has spawned great unpredictability, complicated assessment, and on multiple occasions, led to presidents being notified of an ambiguous imminent threat in progress.
+Ironically, this surge in 69 ""Close Calls with Nuclear Weapons."